 In large kawali or wok, pour the enough Canola cooking oil to cover all the peanuts in the pan.
 Heat over lowest fire possible.

-The oil is should not be hot, slowly cook peanuts for 10-15 minutes or just until peanuts become golden brown.
+The oil should not be too hot, you need to slowly cook peanuts for 10-15 minutes or just until peanuts become golden brown or cooked through.
 Peanuts should be cooked slowly over LOW HEAT.
 Otherwise, if you cook it in medium fire, it will burn outside quickly and still raw in the inside.

-Stir the peanuts every once in a while, to even out cooking.
+Stir the peanuts every once in a while, to even out cooking and check if its well done and crunchy.
+Turn off heat once done.

 In another pan, slowly cook the garlic and fry until the color turns lightly brown but not toasted.
 Make sure the heat is set to low.
 It will cook the same time your peanuts are cooked.